 - In a bowl, combine together all seasonings needed to make the stir-fry sauce.
 Set aside for later use.

-- In a zip-top bag, place in tofu cubes along with cornstarch and salt.
-Toss until tofu cubes are well coated.1 14 oz block extra-firm tofu, 1 tablespoon cornstarch, ½ teaspoon salt
+- Place tofu with cornstarch and salt in a container.
+Place the lid on, and toss until tofu cubes are well coated.
+(Alternatively, you can do this in a zip-top bag).1 14 oz block extra-firm tofu, 1 tablespoon cornstarch, ½ teaspoon salt

 - Heat up a tablespoon of oil in a large cast-iron skillet/non-stick pan over medium-high heat.
 Once heated, add tofu cubes in one layer.